Musa-faisal/apex-cfo-financial-dashboard/README.md

 # ⭐ Why This Project Stands Out

-Unlike traditional Power BI dashboards that primarily focus on descriptive reporting, this project was designed to emulate a real Executive Financial Command Center.
+Unlike traditional Power BI dashboards that primarily focus on descriptive reporting, this project was designed to emulate a real **Executive Financial Command Center**.

-**Key differentiators include:**
+**Key differentiators:**

 - Executive-level financial storytelling
 - Dynamic KPI cards with Year-over-Year comparisons